ember-learn/guides-source/guides/release/upgrading/editions.md

 Angle Brackets have a number of benefits:

-- Single word component names are completely OK in angle bracket form
+- Single word component names are completely OK in angle bracket form.

-- It is clear to your collaborators you are using a component and not a helper in a template
+- It is clear to your collaborators you are using a component and not a helper in a template.

 - Standard attribute values applied to the component are treated like _plain-old HTML attributes_.
 This means you can assign any valid HTML attribute, and it will be reflected onto the component directly: